 As most of the universities in Canada are backed by Public Sector, they are able to deliver high quality and retain the reputation.
-Also getting admission in Canadian colleges is easy compared to other abroad universities.
+Studying in Canada can be an easy option compared to other abroad universities.
 Canadian universities offer different streams of under graduate and post graduate courses.
 The main courses are Engineering, Business Management, Hospitality Management, Pharmacy Technician and engineer.

 In QS World University Rankings 2014/15, about twenty six universities from Canada are listed, of which three are in the World’s top 50.
 The two highest Canadian entries are the University of Toronto and McGill University which are at twentieth and twenty first positions in world’s top universities.
 Other top universities are University of Calgary, Université de Montréal, Queen’s University, University of British Columbia, and Western University.